ajaymache/D3/README.md

 ### Dataset Overview

 Various datasets have been used to plot different visulizations as they demand specific type of data for visualization.
+For demostration purposes some datasets are in _csv_ format while others are in _json_ format to show flexibility of the data types that can be used to plot the graphs.